 - Business Savvy

 - Data Management

 - Marketing Technology

 Future of Marketing Operations

 Upward Mobility – Marketing operations professional has a trajectory to the CEO spot.
-As marketing is returning to becoming the hub of an organizationals direction and success, the role provides individuals the ‘best seat in the house’ both monitoring and engaging within the organization as well as the marketplace reaction.
+As marketing is returning to becoming the hub of an organizational direction and success, the role provides individuals the ‘best seat in the house’ both monitoring and engaging within the organization as well as the marketplace reaction.

 Fast Mover Advantage – Responsiveness has become everything in a noisy digital market space.
 Already, public companies are sharing improvements in lead flow and management through the use of technology and process.
 Another star for marketing ops.

-- ChiefMarTec.com – Both as a marketer and technologist, Scott’s blog is one of my favorites because the new mindset he is working to establish in marketing enablement of technology.
+- ChiefMarTec.com – Both as a marketer and technologist, Scott’s blog is one of my favorites because of the new mindset he is working to establish in marketing enablement of technology.

 - Wikipedia – Another resource that is interesting how the crowdsourced contributions both have added to the discussion and clouded it.
 Regardless, interesting reading.

 That’s it for now.
 Have anything else we should add, please let us know!